 Throughout Pavlos’ three START internship experiences, she says her enthusiasm for the consortium has not waned but grown, attributing this to the “unparalleled” work atmosphere and the intriguing projects.

-“I have worked on three very different projects, each teaching and exposing me to something different,” she says.
+“I have worked on three very different projects, each teaching and exposing me to something different,” she said.

 “It’s a constant challenge that allows me to feel that I am doing something worthwhile, helping fuel the ever-evolving field of terrorism research.”